What Happens If You Cannot Locate A Will?

 2. Contact the deceased’s Wills, Trusts, Tax and Probate Solicitors

-If you know that the deceased had made a Will, only the Executors will be entitled to obtain the original document from whoever is storing it.
-The Solicitors will need the authority of all of the named Executors, as well as proof of their identity before releasing an original Will.
+If you know that the deceased had made a Will, only the Executors will be entitled to obtain the original document from which ever firm is storing it.
+The Solicitors will need the authority of all of the named Executors, as well as proof of their identity, before releasing an original Will.
 They will also need proof that the person has died.
-This can sometimes seem like an annoyance to the Executors who have lost their loved one, and just wanted to get on with matters, however, it’s important for our Wills clients to know that their Will would not just be released to anybody, especially whilst they are still alive.
+This can sometimes seem like an annoyance to the Executors who have lost their loved one and just want to get on with matters, however, it’s important for our Wills clients to know that their Will would not just be released to anybody, especially whilst they are still alive.

 If the Solicitors are no longer in business, you can try and contact the Solicitors’ Regulation Authority, who would usually have a record of who took over the Solicitor’s practice and where the Will is now stored.

 Sometimes banks or building societies will have an offer, where they draft and store the deceased’s Will or other important documents, such as property deeds.
 You could contact the deceased’s bank, or previous banks, to find out whether they store a Will.
 If you are named as the Executor, you could ask them to release the Will to you.